emarcey/cicerone/glossary/organizations.clean.md

 -  High Commission of Traditionally-Made Lambic Biers (HORAL)
 -  organization that protects authentic lambics with "Oude" designation
 -  all lambic producers/blenders are members except for Belle-Vue (owned by ABInBev) and Cantillon (HORAL isn't traditional enough)
+-  **Hop Breeding Company LLC (HBC)** an hop-breeding organization responsible for, among others, the Citra hop

 # International Trappist Association
 -  organization charged with certifying Trappist breweries.